ruszkipista/cims03-my-car/README.md

 - a normal user can be promoted to an administrator user
 - an administrator can be demoted to a normal user
 - a normal user can change its own password
-- an adminitrator user can change any user's password in the Users collection
+- an administrator user can change any user's password in the Users collection
 - a normal user can create, modify or delete any record in Partners collection
 - a normal user can create, modify or delete records in Transactions if the Transaction's car associated with the User in the Users-Cars collection
-- the list of Transactions on the Maintain Transactions page can be filtered with single car valus, but only those Cars can be selected which are associated with the User in the Users-Cars collection
+- the list of Transactions on the Maintain Transactions page can be filtered with single car values, but only those Cars can be selected which are associated with the User in the Users-Cars collection
 - an administrative user can create, modify or delete any record in any collection
-- every webpage has a sticky navigation bar on the top of the page
+- every web page has a sticky navigation bar on the top of the page
 - every page has a flash messages section which is only revealed if the previous operation generated one or more messages
-- the Home page without logged in user shows no information from the data base
+- the Home page without logged in user shows no information from the database
-- the Home page with logged in user shows links in the navbar to the maintence of Partners and Transactions collections
+- the Home page with logged in user shows links in the navbar to the maintenance of Partners and Transactions collections
 - the Home page with logged in user shows a list of Cars and their data
-- the Home page with logged in *administrative* user also provides links for the maintenace of all collections
+- the Home page with logged in *administrative* user also provides links for the maintenance of all collections
-- the Maintenace page of any collection has a uniform way of listing existing records, creating a new record, modifying an existing record or deleting an existing record
+- the Maintenance page of any collection has a uniform way of listing existing records, creating a new record, modifying an existing record or deleting an existing record
 - a deletion of a record must be preceded with a request of confirmation
-- a deletion is performed in isolation regardless if the record itself is still referenced in an other record somewhere else
+- a deletion is performed in isolation regardless if the record itself is still referenced in another record somewhere else
 - in an input field, which is a foreign key, a value is presented which the foreign key refers to (not the foreign key value itself)
 - every REST API endpoint needs to be protected (where it makes sense) by checking if there is a valid user logged in